-Squid Proxy Behind a Load Balancer on AWS
+Squid Proxy behind a Load Balancer on AWS

 Squid is a proxy software that allows a computer without internet access to proxy through another computer that does have internet access.